OpenFLAME: A Federated Spatial Naming Infrastructure: Implementation on DNS

 \end{enumerate}

-To generate the set of geo-domains for a region (\hostGeodomains) to register the map server on the DNS (\hostDNSreg), we use S2's region-coverer algorithm.
-A polygon is drawn around the region that a map server's localization service covers and the region-coverer algorithm gives a set of S2 cells that cover that region.
-For each S2 cell, a geo-domain is generated as described in Figure~\ref{fig:discovery:s2IndexToGeodomain}.
-A record is added pointing each of these geo-domains to the address of the map server.
-More details on DNS records are described in \S~\ref{subsec:discovery:dnsRecords}.
-We provide an open-source web-hosted tool to get region-covering S2 cells and automatically generate a DNS zone file for the map server.

-Figure~\ref{fig:discovery:geodomainQuery} shows an example of a geo-domain query.
-The red S2 cells correspond to the geo-domains registered against the address of a map server serving a region in a museum (the region is the blue quadrilateral).
-The purple S2 cells show the geo-domains queried by a device inside the museum.
-The intersection of the registered and queried geo-domains is shown in black stripes.
-The intersection ensures that the address of the map server is returned by the DNS when the query is made.
-The example also shows why querying parent geo-domains is essential.
-In a typical scenario, the error in the geolocation estimation is smaller than the size of S2 cells registered with most maps.
-Therefore, all parent geo-domains up the hierarchy need to be queried.
-Devices with a large geolocation error estimates can also optionally query children of base geo-domain cells.
-The number of children increases exponentially by a factor of 4 for every level.
-So the application can pre-configure the maximum level to query.
+Figure~\ref{fig:discovery:geodomainQuery} illustrates a discovery query.
+Red S2 cells show the geo-domains registered for a map server serving a museum, while purple S2 cells show the geo-domains generated and queried for the input region (the small purple circle).
+The intersection of the registered and queried geo-domains, shown with black stripes, ensures that the address of the map server is returned by the DNS when the discovery query is made.